AntonyDavidTroy/OlympusFitness/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://antonydavidtroy.github.io/OlympusFitness/

 ## Credits